Ensono/amido.github.io/docs/workloads/netcore/security_netcore.md

 ---

 ## Overview

 The .NET Core Stacks API template contains code which can easily be configured to integrate with any Identity provider via the standard OAuth 2.0 protocol.

 ## Authentication (Verification of JWT access tokens)

-To verify the JWT bearer tokens we use the standard .NET Core JWT bearer middleware (https://www.nuget.org/packages/Microsoft.AspNetCore.Authentication.JwtBearer).
+To verify the JWT bearer tokens we use the standard [.NET Core JWT bearer middleware](https://www.nuget.org/packages/Microsoft.AspNetCore.Authentication.JwtBearer).

 By default this functionality is disabled but can easily be enabled by changing the configuration settings.

 ### Configuration

 JWT bearer authentication on API endpoints can be configured by changing settings in JwtBearerAuthentication section of the application configuration file appsettings.json.

 This is the default section: